tincerti/tincerti.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an Assistant Professor in the Department of Political Science at the University of Amsterdam.
+I am an Assistant Professor in the [Department of Political Science](https://www.uva.nl/en/about-the-uva/organisation/faculties/faculty-of-social-and-behavioural-sciences/disciplines/political-science/political-science.html) at the University of Amsterdam.

 My research examines economic drivers of political behavior, with a focus on extraction of private gain from politics and public office by businesses, individuals, and interest groups.
-Much of my work focuses on Northeast Asia, particularly Japan.
+Much of my work focuses on Northeast Asia, particularly Japan, and I am a current co-organizer of the [Asian Politics Online Seminar Series](https://aposs.cc).
 I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
 My research has been published in the *American Political Science Review* and *British Journal of Political Science*, among other outlets.
 It has received coverage by media such as *The Economist*, *The New Yorker*, and *The Washington Post*.

 I received my Ph.D. from Yale University (2022) and B.A. from UC Berkeley (2012), and was previously a Postdoctoral Fellow at the Weatherhead Center for International Affairs at Harvard University.
 Before graduate school, I worked as a Data Scientist at TrueCar and as an economic consultant at Compass Lexecon.